 The most common is the spondylolisthesis caused by a spondylolysis (bone deficit at the junction of the facet joints).

-It can also be caused by anomalies of lumbosacral transition (lumbarization from the first vertebrate sacred or sacralization of the fifth lumbar vertebra).
+It can also be caused by anomalies of lumbosacral transition (lumbarization of the first sacral vertebra or sacralization of the fifth lumbar vertebra).

 Finally, certain pathologies such as Ehlers-Danlos syndrome are associated with lumbar instability.